bemasc/access-services/draft-schwartz-ohai-consistency-doublecheck.md

 ## Oblivious Proxy {#proxy}

-The Oblivious Proxy MUST publish an Access Description that includes the `ohttp.proxy` and `udp` keys, indicating support for CONNECT-UDP {{!I-D.ietf-masque-connect-udp}}.
-It SHOULD also contain the `dns` key, indicating support for DNS over HTTPS {{!RFC8484}}, to enable the use of HTTPS records with CONNECT-UDP.
+The Oblivious Proxy MUST publish an Access Description that includes the "ohttp.proxy" and "udp" keys, indicating support for CONNECT-UDP {{!I-D.ietf-masque-connect-udp}}.
+It SHOULD also contain the "dns" key, indicating support for DNS over HTTPS {{!RFC8484}}, to enable the use of HTTPS records with CONNECT-UDP.

 ~~~JSON
 {